jina-ai/jina/README.md

 ### Seamless Container integration

-Without having to worry about dependencies, you can easily share your Executors with others; or use public/private Executors in your project thanks to [Jina Hub](https://hub.jina.ai).
+Without having to worry about dependencies, you can easily share your Executors with others; or use public/private Executors in your project thanks to [Executor Hub](https://hub.jina.ai).

 To create an Executor: